sunshine-cid/rpi-unbird/README.md

 -e starttime - set time of day to end playing sounds (24-hour format).
 Default is 5pm (17)

--b sambaenable - d to diable samba setup, e to enable samba setup.
+-b sambaenable - d to disable samba setup, e to enable samba setup.
 Default is enable (e)

 -n installnumber - used for setting the installation number in hostname and hosts.
 Default is 1